ruianchor/ruianchor.github.io/_posts/2019-09-07-what-would-be-the-happiest-thing-in-life.md

 </p>
 <br>

-They are truely around us, but many of us have failed to achieve them for some reasons like having no time, always being busy with work et al.
+They are indeed around us, but many of us have failed to achieve them for some reason like having no time, always being busy with work et al.

 Life is a long journey, someone goes, and someone comes.
 It's you, YOU are the only one never leaving you.
 <br>